 Funding is essential for those who wants to continue doing research.
 This course will provide insight to the process of writing a proposal, and how proposals are evaluated.
 Two major sources of funding is covered specifically, EU and the Norwegian Research Council.

 HNA’s philosophy is learning by doing, and to obtain the ECTS you need to work on a ‘real’ proposal.
 Use what you learn during lectures, and find a relevant call for your project.
 If no calls are currently available, you may find an old call and structure your proposal according to this.
 You may follow parts of the course without taking the exam, this applies typically to Post Docs who want feedback and help with own proposals.

-A draft of your research idea (one page max) must be submitted by the end of 11 Oct 2018.
+A draft of your research idea (one page max) must be submitted to Canvas by the end of 11 Oct 2018.
 Based on this draft, a mentor from a relevant department is appointed.

 Use what you have learned the first days of the course to make the backbone of your proposal.
-Take a look at the proposals that were distributed via Fronter, and see how they are structured (e.g. EU vs. RCN).
+Take a look at the proposals that are found at Canvas, and see how they are structured (e.g. EU vs. RCN).
 When you have a reasonable draft, you may send it to your mentor and ask for input and suggestions.
 If you need a personal meeting, ask your mentor if she or he has time for that.
 Make sure your mentor is given enough time to give feedback to your proposal before the presentation!

 Send your proposal, presentation and call text to your appointed opponent before 26 Nov 2018 at 23.59.
 When presenting, explain the contents of your proposal to your fellow students and the lecturers and get instant feedback.
 Each presentation will be 10 minutes + ten minutes discussion.
 Keep the number of slides to less than six: 1) objectives, 2) concept and methodology, 3) ambition, 4) impact (expected and how to maximise), 5) communication activities and 6) implementation.
 ‘Objectives’ and ‘Impact’ are among the most important parts, ‘Methods’ less important.
 You will be notified when there are 2 minutes left, and stopped after 10 minutes.